jasmine2chen/AB-Testing-A-New-Menu-Launch/README.md

 - I removed records where the landing_page and converted columns don't align

 ## Analysis
+- Hypothesis
+  **Ho : P_old >= P_new **

+**H1 : P_old < P_new **
 - A/B testing, perform Hypothesis Testing and calculate p-values
  - - simulation
  - - using built-in function `statsmodels.api`

 - Logistic Regression

+## Conclusions
+The performance of the old page was found slightly outperformed (by a very slim margin) or equal to the new page as computed using two techniques: A/B testing and logistic regression.
+Hence, we Reject the Alternate Hypothesis that the new page results in higher conversion rate than the old page.
+These inferences are strictly based on data available.
+This analysis acknowledges its limitations due to factors not included in the data.